itsankit070/Newz-app/README.md

 # Newz-app
-This is a news appwhich shows news on dynamic chnages
+This is a news appwhich shows news on dynamic changes